Humberside Airport: Operations

-In October 2013 SAS Group began daily operations to Copenhagen, only to withdraw the service in April 2014 because of disappointing passenger numbers.
+In October 2013, SAS Group began daily operations to Copenhagen, only to withdraw the service in April 2014 because of low passenger numbers.
 However, Sun Air launched twice-weekly flights to Aalborg and Billund in April 2016, in order to support the off-shore wind industry in the Humber and Jutland locations.
 These flights were also suspended in December 2016.

 The airport is also used to service the offshore gas storage and drilling operations for BP and Centrica Storage with over 5,000 air transport helicopter movements in 2016, the fourth highest in the UK.
 On 3 January 2013 it was reported that Bond Offshore Helicopters had been awarded a contract with Perenco and would start operating flights to Perenco's platforms in the Southern North Sea.
 This now means that the airport has three of the biggest UK helicopter operators based at the airport.

-From 1 April 2015 Bristow Helicopters commenced operations from a new UK Search and Rescue base at Humberside.
+From 1 April 2015, Bristow Helicopters commenced operations from a new UK Search and Rescue base at Humberside.
 In October 2016 Bristow Helicopters and Bond (now Babcock) moved their offshore operations to Norwich, leaving CHC and UNI-FLY as the remaining helicopter companies based at Humberside.
 CHC was scheduled to commence a new contract for Ørsted (formerly DONG Energy) in April 2018, supporting North Sea wind farm construction.